anandupg/Lyvo-Project/BACKEND_SETUP.md

 # Backend Setup Guide

-This guide will help you set up the backend authentication system using Clerk and MongoDB for the Lyvo+ application.
+This guide will help you set up the backend authentication system using your custom implementation for the Lyvo+ application.

 ## Prerequisites

 - Node.js (v18 or higher)
-- MongoDB database (local or cloud)
+- Database of your choice (PostgreSQL, MySQL, MongoDB, etc.)
-- Clerk account and application
+- Email service (Gmail, SendGrid, etc.)
 - Git

 ## Quick Start